John F. Kennedy International Airport: Terminal 4

 By 2017, plans to expand Terminal 4's passenger capacity were being floated in conjunction with a more significant JFK modernization proposal.
 In early 2020, Governor Cuomo announced that the Port Authority and Delta/IAT had agreed to terms extending Concourse A by 16 domestic gates, renovating the arrival/departure halls, and improving land-side roadways for $3.8 billion.
 By April 2021, that plan had been scaled-back to $1.5 billion worth of improvements as a result of financial hardships imposed by the COVID-19 pandemic.
-The revised plan called for arrival/departure hall modernization and just ten new gates in Concourse A. Consolidation of Delta's operations within T4 occurred in early 2023, along with the 10 new gates opening in Concourse A. Delta will also open a new Sky Club in Concourse A along with an exclusive club to Delta One customers, the airline’s largest Sky Club, by early 2024.
-Delta’s Concourse B expansion is expected to be completed by fall 2023.
+The revised plan called for arrival/departure hall modernization and just ten new gates in Concourse A. Consolidation of Delta's operations within Terminal 4 occurred in early 2023, along with the new gates opening.
+Delta also opened a new Sky Club in Concourse A. The airline plans to open a lounge exclusive to Delta One customers by June 2024.
+It would be the largest in the airline's network.

-In 2019, American Express began construction of a Centurion lounge which subsequently opened in October 2020.
+In 2019, American Express began construction of a Centurion lounge that subsequently opened in October 2020.
 The structural addition extends the headhouse between the control tower and gate A2, and includes 15,000 square-feet of dining, bars, and fitness facilities.

+In 2024, Terminal 4 announced an expansion of its Arts & Culture program with a digital and static photography exhibit in collaboration with the Cradle of Aviation Museum; a mural representing Queens by local artist Zeehan Wazed; a series of photographs by Terminal 4 employees, and the first-ever freestanding hologram device in an airport in partnership with Proto hologram, which shows animals from the Bronx Zoo and has been used to beam in comedian Howie Mandel as a live hologram to surprise passengers.

 Terminal 5

-Terminal 5 opened in 2008 for JetBlue, the manager and primary tenant of the building, as the base of its large JFK operating base.
-The terminal is also used by Cape Air and Irish flag carrier Aer Lingus, whose flights arriving at JFK from Shannon and Dublin have already been pre-cleared in Ireland.
-Aer Lingus used Terminal 4 before introducing pre-clearance in Ireland, moving to Terminal 5 on April 3, 2013.
+Terminal 5 opened in 2008 for JetBlue, the manager and primary tenant of the building, functioning as its operating base at JFK.
+The terminal is also used by Cape Air and Sun Country Airlines.
 On November 12, 2014, JetBlue opened the International Arrivals Concourse (T5i) at the terminal.

 The terminal was redesigned by Gensler and constructed by Turner Construction, and sits behind the preserved Eero Saarinen-designed terminal originally known as the TWA Flight Center, which is now connected to the new structure and is considered part of Terminal 5.
 The TWA Flight Center reopened as the TWA Hotel in May 2019.
 The active Terminal 5 building has 29 gates: 1 through 12 and 14 through 30, with gates 25 through 30 handling international flights that are not pre-cleared (gates 28–30 opened in November 2014).

-The terminal has a TSA pre- checkpoint for expedited security checks and is open from 3 am to 11 pm.

-Airspace Lounge opened an airport lounge near Gate 24 in July 2013, and Aer Lingus opened an airport lounge in 2015.
+Aer Lingus opened an airport lounge in 2015.
 The terminal opened a rooftop lounge open to all passengers in 2015, T5 Rooftop & Wooftop Lounge, located near Gate 28.
 In August 2016, Fraport USA was selected by JetBlue as the concessions developer to help attract and manage concessions tenants that align with JetBlue's vision for Terminal 5.
-During the summer of 2016, JetBlue renovated Terminal 5, completely overhauling the check-in lobby. in 2018, the terminal's Airspace Lounge closed.
+During the summer of 2016, JetBlue renovated Terminal 5, completely overhauling the check-in lobby.